HL7/davinci-deqm/source/pages/col.md

 ### Option 2: MeasureReport Using DiagnosticReport
 {:.no_toc}

-Another way a COL screening measure is met is when certain procedures are performed and a report generated.
+Another way a COL screening measure is met is when certain procedures such as flexible sigmoidoscopy and colonoscopy are performed and a report generated.
 In FHIR, the report is represented by a DiagnosticReport.
 The measure indicates what ValueSets/Codes can be used to report this measure.
-The following diagram shows how that would be represented in a DEQM Individual MeasureReport with associated resources.
+The following diagram shows how a procedure report to meet a screening measure would be represented in a DEQM Individual MeasureReport and its associated resources.

 {% include img.html img="DEQM Resource Diagram - COL2.jpg" caption ="Figure 3-6 Measure Report Using DiagnosticReport" %}